davidmarkclements/websocket-pull-stream/README.md

 notice how once the data is processed, the `read` callback is called again, passing in the `next` callback.
-This recursion causes chunks to be continually pulled from the read stream - until a truthy value is passed into
+This recursion causes chunks to be continually pulled from the read stream - until a truthy value is passed in as the first parameter to next (thus setting `end` to true, and returning early from the function).

 See [pull-stream][] docs for more info.